Reform in relegation zone after Beijing's own goals

 The drive to get more overseas capital into China's markets is also among the walking wounded.
 Hong Kong's bourse, a key conduit for foreign cash into China since the November launch of a scheme to connect it with its Shanghai counterpart, has also been brought low by the market turmoil.

-The Hang Seng index .HSI has tumbled 16 percent since an April peak, and the bourse's own stock, Hong Kong Exchanges & Clearing (0388.HK), has fallen more than twice that.
+The Hang Seng index has tumbled 16 percent since an April peak, and the bourse's own stock, Hong Kong Exchanges & Clearing, has fallen more than twice that.

 HKEx management has talked up the potential of other China-related projects, including a Shenzhen Connect, bond connect, commodities connect, and related futures products, but these now look likely to gather moss.